technomada/cloud-from-scratch/README.md

 [Install and configure wireguard](local-node/local-node-raspbian-wireguard.md) on your local node.

 ### Docker
 Local node services are setup within docker containers.
-Web requests are routed though caddy (running in a container) to other containerized processes but are all mapped into urls within your domain name.
+Web requests are routed through caddy (running in a container) to other containerized processes but are all mapped into urls within your domain name.

 [Install and configure docker](local-node/local-node-raspbian-docker.md) on your local node.